Research Technician Jobs in USA with Visa Sponsorship

 Do research technicians qualify for H-1B visa sponsorship?

-Yes, research technicians can qualify for H-1B sponsorship when the position requires specialized scientific knowledge and a relevant bachelor's degree.
+Yes, research technicians can qualify for H-1B visa sponsorship when the position requires specialized scientific knowledge and a relevant bachelor's degree.
 The role must involve complex research tasks beyond routine laboratory work.
 Universities, pharmaceutical companies, and biotech firms commonly sponsor H-1B visas for qualified research technician positions.

 What degree do I need for H-1B sponsorship as a research technician?